-- As indicated in the management company's SRI policy: activities are limited for their controversial social or environmental impacts, as defined and reviewed each year in Sycomore AM's basic policy (applicable to all direct investments of Sycomore AM) and in the Socially Responsible Investment (SRI) policy (applicable to all UCITS, mandates and dedicated funds managed according to an SRI strategy). - Companies concerned by a level 3/3 controversy: identified based on the Investment Manager's in-depth analysis of controversies.
-Companies classified as most controversial (-3 on the Sycomore AM scale, from 0 to -3): these companies are considered to be in breach of one of the principles of the United Nations Global Compact. - 3.
+- 1. Compliance of companies held with the Investment Manager's SRI exclusion policy6: activities are limited for their controversial social or environmental impacts, as defined and reviewed each year in Sycomore AM's basic policy (applicable to all direct investments of Sycomore AM) and in the Socially Responsible Investment (SRI) policy. - 2.
+Companies concerned by a level 3/3 controversy7: identified based on the Investment Manager's in-depth analysis of controversies.
+Companies classified as most controversial (-3 on the Sycomore AM scale, from 0 to -3) are considered to be in breach of one of the principles of the United Nations Global Compact. - 3.
 SPICE rating below 3/5: The SPICE methodology covers all environmental, social, and governance issues targeted by the indicators of adverse impacts on sustainability factors listed in the Regulatory Technical Standards.
 A lower rating, less than 3/5, indicates a lower sustainability performance on one or more adverse impacts. - 4.
-According to Sycomore AM's Principal Adverse Impacts (PAI) policy[7]: a PAI policy to identify additional risks of significant impacts on the environmental and social issues covered by the PAI indicators listed in Table 1 of Annex I of the SFDR Regulation is implemented.
+According to Sycomore AM's Principal Adverse Impacts (PAI) policy8: a PAI policy to identify additional risks of significant impacts on the environmental and social issues covered by the PAI indicators listed in Table 1 of Annex I of the SFDR Regulation is implemented.
 Companies meeting all the exclusion criteria relating to GHG emissions, biodiversity, water, waste, gender equality, the principles of the United Nations Global Compact/OECD Guidelines for Multinational Enterprises, or controversial weapons, will be declared 'unsustainable'.